 Stereotypes as statements of facts

-The Fremantle Dockers is WA's working class club.
-However according to market research surveys, Fremantle supporters have always had a very high average income.
+The Fremantle Dockers is WA's working class club; however, according to market research surveys, Fremantle supporters have a very high average income.

 The contradiction between the stereotype and the reality can be explained as stemming from people having an ideal conception of themselves that may not be consistent with reality.
 For example, a rich person living in Perth might identify themselves as egalitarian, or a man of the people and so choose to support the Dockers.
 In much the same way, Victoria Bitter has a very strong working class image, yet is mostly drunk by people who are not working class.